 A first Thales laser has been operating on Mars since Aug 2012

 In 2012, NASA's Curiosity rover landed on Mars, equipped with the first high-power laser ever to operate on the surface of another planet.
-Designed and developed by Thales, the ChemCam laser has been operating faultlessly for over nine years and has fired more than 875,000 shots at the surface of the Red Planet.
+Designed and developed by Thales, the ChemCam laser has been operating faultlessly for over ten years and has fired more than 875,000 shots at the surface of the Red Planet.
 Data from ChemCam has already helped to prove that conditions on Mars were once suitable for microbial life.

 A second Thales laser on Martian soil